TylerJGabb/k8s_api_sandbox/README.md

 ## Config Connector

+You'll need to install the config connector on your cluster manually, by installing the manifest at [configconnector-operator.yaml](./manifests/configconnector-operator.yaml)

 I am following this tutorial to install this on my cluster: https://cloud.google.com/config-connector/docs/how-to/advanced-install#manual

 I'm trying to do as much as I can in terraform.